LAWASIA Environmental

 • Mr Steven Thiru, President of Commonwealth Lawyers Association

-• President of South Pacific Lawyers’ Association
+• Mr William Wylie Clarke, Chair of the South Pacific Lawyers Association

 9.30 am